chho-work/biovision/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------

-3. Antimicrobial disks name detection and recognition.
+4. Antimicrobial disks name detection and recognition.
-    - NB Name: 3_CRAFT-Text-Detect.ipynb
+    - _NB Name_: 4_CRAFT-Text-Detect.ipynb
-    - Description: The name of antimicrobial disk is printed at the top of each disk.
+    - _Description_: The name of antimicrobial disk is printed at the top of each disk.
 The names are abbreviated like, for example:                             GEN(acronym for Gentamicin), CB100(acronym for Clarithromycin), or ENO15(acronym for Enrofloxacin).
 This nb rotates                         the letters into its right position for text recognition using tessearct.
     - [![Open In Collab](https://colab.research.google.com/assets/colab-badge.svg)]()(completion: 80%)

 Skew Images                               |  Deskew Images with Rotation :----------------------------------------:|:----------------------------------------:
 ![](/data/images/readme/antimicrobial_disks.png)      | ![](/data/images/readme/.jpg)

 ![](/data/images/readme/process_flow.png)